fitoalfarooo/IA-laboratories/README.md

 # IA-laboratories
-Laboratorios evaluados de las semanas 5-6-7-8 del curso de Inteligencia Artificial del II Semestre del 2020 en el Instituto Tecnologico de Costa Rica
+Laboratories evaluated from weeks 5-6-7-8 of the Artificial Intelligence course of the II Semester of 2020 at the Technological Institute of Costa Rica

 # Lab 1 (Week 5)